East Coast Bullbar’s LC300 alloy bullbar range is market-ready

 By MATT BROGAN

 AS AUSTRALIA’S oldest and most respected bullbar company, East Coast Bullbars knows a thing or two about the local market.

-In addition to creating new steel and alloy bullbars to meet the increasingly stringent safety rules and complex vehicle design characteristics of any new model, the brand uses the latest computer-design techniques and manufacturing processes to ensure its products are not only guaranteed to fit, but to outperform its ever-growing lists of competitors.
+In addition to creating new alloy bullbars to meet the increasingly stringent safety rules and complex vehicle design characteristics of any new model, the brand uses the latest computer-design techniques and manufacturing processes to ensure its products are not only guaranteed to fit, but to outperform its ever-growing lists of competitors.

 Australian Made East Coast Bullbars, including those for the newly-released Toyota LandCruiser 300 Series, are designed and engineered to complement the vehicle’s complex safety technologies while ensuring a level of safety Australian buyers expect.